steepale/IKZF1_paper_code/00_genomic_datasets/2015_affy-snp_tumors-6-7-6x7/README.md

-# Custom Affymetrix SNP Chips (~9K) in *Gallus gallus* and Marek's Disease (MD) Lymphomas
+# Custom Affymetrix SNP Chips (~15K) in *Gallus gallus* and Marek's Disease (MD) Lymphomas

-Approximately 9,000 SNP loci were measured in 72 Marek's disease tumors, line 6 DNA, line 7 DNA, and F1 6x7 DNA via custom Affymetrix SNP chips.
-SNP arrays were processed and analyzed by DNA LandMarks (Saint-Jean-sur-Richelieu, Quebec, Canada).
+Approximately 13,665 SNP loci were measured in 72 Marek's disease tumors, line 6 DNA, line 7 DNA, and F1 6x7 DNA via custom Affymetrix SNP chips.
 DNA was prepared at the Avian Disease and Oncology Lab and provided as a 96 well plate.
+SNP arrays were processed and genotyped by DNA LandMarks (Saint-Jean-sur-Richelieu, Quebec, Canada).

 ## Supporting Documentation